 What areas do you cover?

-Our Drug Dogs provide nationwide coverage to all areas: Northland, Auckland, Hamilton, Tauranga, Rotorua, Napier, Hastings, Palmerston North, Wellington, Chirstchurch, Timaru, West Coast, Dunedin, Invercargill - and everywhere in between!,
+Our Drug Dogs provide nationwide coverage to all areas: Northland, Whangarei, Auckland, Hamilton, Tauranga, Rotorua, Taupo, Napier, Hastings, Palmerston North, New Plymouth, Whanganui, Hawera, Wellington, Picton, Blenheim, Nelson, Chirstchurch, Timaru, West Coast, Dunedin, Invercargill - and everywhere in between!,